 April 11th

 I didn’t see Tristan the following morning which concerned me; I knew that Darwin and the others would be watching him closely waiting for a sign that they could have him take their place.
 Even though Darwin had been very clear that Tristan was not to be touched by anyone else I knew that if the opportunity came anyone of them would take it.
 Darwin could threaten all he wanted, once a banshee crossed over there was no way Darwin could touch them.
+As much as I respect my duties its not something I would wish on anyone, especially on Tristan.
+There are so many possibilities waiting for him … a life.
+Maybe this is how Jethro felt, if I were to believe that story that is.
+A story I believe Darwin told us in order to strike fear in us and to make sure that we would never think twice about claiming a soul.

 Finding Tristan was the only thing I could allow myself to focus on; I had to see to it that he survived the next few days and somehow I needed to find a way to get him off this cursed ship.
 I made my rounds across the decks before deciding to look for him at his cabin, I had gone there earlier but he had not been in, maybe I would find him there now.